dedis/cothority/doc/Migration-to-V1.md

 [Cothority](../README.md) ::
 Migration to V1

-# Migration to V1
+# Migration From V0 to V1

-If you are about to migrate to V1, here is a summary of things to take care of:
+If you are about to migrate from V0 to V1, here is a summary of things to take care of:
 - moving of libraries
 - depend on V1
 - renaming of methods